Practical information about counselling and psychotherapy

 If we decide to work together, we would then arrange a first appointment to talk in more depth about what is bringing you to therapy and to map out a way forward.

-Are the therapy rooms fully accessible?
+Where are the therapy rooms and are they accessible?

+The therapy rooms are not fully accessible.
 Please contact me if this is a barrier for you, so that we can discuss your needs.
 In addition to online therapy, I may be able to offer you face-to-face sessions at an alternative venue with fully accessible rooms.

 Is therapy confidential?